evehliu/Delirium/Temp/README.md

 ## Conclusion

 These synthetic datasets provide a realistic simulation of patient data for analyzing delirium and related metrics.
-They are designed to be used in Power BI projects to create insightful visualizations and predictive models.
+They are designed to be used in Power BI projects to create insightful visualizations and predictive models 📊.

-Feel free to explore, analyze, and build upon these datasets for your Power BI projects!

 ---

-Happy analyzing! 📊